Cyclin-dependent kinase 5: Neurons

 Cdk5 is abundant and mainly expressed in neurons, where it phosphorylates protein polymers with a high molecular weight called neurofilaments, and microtubule-associated protein tau, which are abundant in the CNS (Central Nervous System).
 The enzyme is involved in many aspects of neuronal development and functions.

 The main role of Cdk5 when it comes to neurons is to assure proper neuronal migration.
 Neurons will send out both dendrites and axons to form connections with other neurons in order to transmit information, and Cdk5 regulates this process.
 In order to perform, Cdk5 needs to be activated by p35 (these 3 amino acids, Asp-259, Asn-266, and Ser-270, are involved in the formation of hydrogen bonds with Cdk5) or p39 (the isoform of p35), which are two of its neuron-specific regulatory subunits.
 This means that the level of expression of p35 and p39 is going to be related to the activity of the enzyme.
 If there is a high activity of Cdk5 during brain development, its activators will have a high expression.
 As a matter of fact, when studies were conducted on mice without p35 and p39, the results were the same as the ones observed on mice without Cdk5: there were clear disruptions of the laminar structures in the cerebral cortex, the olfactory bulb, the hippocampus, and the cerebellum.
 These areas' proper development and functionality depend on Cdk5, which relies on the correct expression of p35 and p39.
 Also, Cdk5 collaborates with Reelin signaling in order to assure the proper neuronal migration in the developing brain.

 Cdk5 is not only implicated in neuronal migration.
 The enzyme will also help manage neurite extension, synapse formation, and synaptic transmission.
 It is also worth noting that Cdk5 also regulates the process of apoptosis, which is necessary in order to assure that the neural connections that are formed are correct.
-Moreover, due to the fact that Cdk5 also intervenes in the regulation of synaptic plasticity, it is implicated in the processes of learning and memory formation, as well as the creation of drug addiction.
+Moreover, because Cdk5 also intervenes in the regulation of synaptic plasticity, it is implicated in the processes of learning and memory formation, as well as the creation of drug addiction.

 On top of that, Cdk5 modulates actin-cytoskeleton dynamics by phosphorylating Pak1 and filamin 1 and regulates the microtubules by also phosphorylating tau, MAP1B, doublecortin, Nudel, and CRMPs, which are all microtubule-associated proteins.
 A non-proper expression of Cdk5 will generate defects in these substrates that can lead to multiple illnesses.
 For example, a defect on filamin 1 in humans provokes periventricular heterotopia; and a defect on Lis1 and doublecortin will cause lissencephaly type 1.
 As a matter of fact, four members of a consanguineous Israeli Muslim family that suffered from lissencephaly-7 with cerebellar hypoplasia had a splice site mutation in the Cdk5 gene.